scrapy/scrapy/docs/topics/request-response.rst

 Request.meta special keys
 =========================

-The :attr:`Request.meta` attribute can contain any arbitrary data, but there are some special keys recognized by Scrapy and its built-in extensions.
+The :attr:`scrapy.Request.meta` attribute can contain any arbitrary data, but there are some special keys recognized by Scrapy and its built-in extensions.

 Those are: